63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 Cozumel is one of the most popular cruise ports on the planet.
 Here are dozens of ideas of what to do if you visit on a cruise.

-Of course, that means there are millions of people looking for the best thing to do in the short time they are in Cozumel.
+Of course, that means there are millions of people looking for the best thing to do in the short time they are on the island.
 The good news?
 There are plenty of options for you to choose from.
 Below, we’ve rounded up a definitive list of all the things you can do in Cozumel during a cruise visit.

 We’ve tried to include helpful links for booking activities where appropriate.
 In many cases the items listed below can be booked via an excursion through your cruise ship.